 During your loved one’s stay in detox, the medical staff may continue administering medications.
-One example is Naltrexone that eliminates the cravings and reduces the positive feelings your loved one receives from drinking.
-The medical staff may also administer Disulfiram that will cause your loved one to experience highly unpleasant side effects if he decides to drink alcohol.
+One example is Naltrexone which eliminates the cravings and reduces the positive feelings your loved one receives from drinking.
+The medical staff may also administer Disulfiram which will cause your loved one to experience highly unpleasant side effects if he decides to drink alcohol.

-The medical detox program treats your loved one’s physical dependence upon alcohol, but it does not address the reasons that your loved one drinks.
+The medical detox program treats your loved one’s physical dependence upon alcohol, but it does not address why your loved one drinks.
 There is a reason that detox is not considered to be an alcoholism treatment program.
 After the detox program, your loved one needs to receive treatment with behavioral therapies.